Crane Holdings, Co. Announces - GuruFocus.com

-Crane Holdings, Co. (“Crane,” NYSE: CR), a diversified manufacturer of highly engineered industrial products, today announced the members of its board of directors and executive officers for Crane NXT, which is scheduled to become an independent, publicly traded company following its April 3, 2023 separation transaction.
+Crane Holdings, Co. (“Crane,” NYSE: CR), a diversified manufacturer of highly engineered industrial products, today announced the members of its board of directors and executive officers for Crane Company, which is scheduled to become an independent, publicly traded company following its April 3, 2023, separation transaction.

-Aaron W. Saak, Crane NXT President and Chief Executive Officer, commented: “Crane NXT is beginning its journey as a new public company with an outstanding, highly experienced board of directors and executive team.
-Importantly, we will benefit both from continuity in our leadership ranks as well as new perspectives.
-We look forward to hitting the ground running as we embark on this exciting new chapter for our company and build on the strong foundation we have in place to deliver long-term growth and value creation for our stakeholders.”
+Max Mitchell, Crane Holdings, Co.
+President and Chief Executive Officer, who will serve in the same capacity with Crane Company following the separation transaction, stated: “Our current board of directors remains largely in place.
+The Board, along with our leadership team, have an outstanding track record of excellence, innovation, and consistent performance and value creation that will continue.”

-The Crane NXT board of directors will be composed of (* indicates carry over from Crane’s current board):
+The Crane Company board of directors will be composed of (* indicates carry over from Crane’s current board):

-- John S. Stroup (Chairman)*: With more than 30 years of experience in highly engineered product manufacturing, Mr. Stroup is the former Chairman, President, and CEO of Belden Inc., a leader in signal transmission and security solutions.
-He is currently an operating advisor at Clayton, Dubilier & Rice and director of Zurn Elkay Water Solutions Corp.
-Mr. Stroup has extensive experience in industrial manufacturing and business strategy development.

-- Michael Dinkins*: Mr. Dinkins is President and CEO of Dinkins Financial, a consulting firm that helps small businesses gain access to capital, and previously held a number of roles with Integer Holdings Corporation including serving as a board member and as CFO.
-He currently serves as a director of Community Health Systems, Inc. and The Shyft Group.
-Mr. Dinkins has sophisticated financial expertise acquired through public company chief financial officer, chief executive officer and financial, IT and internal audit roles.
+- James L.L.
+Tullis (Chairman)*: Mr. Tullis is a highly experienced venture capital investor with significant expertise in management, strategy, finance, and governance matters.
+He is Chairman of Tullis Health Investors, LLC, a venture capital firm, as well as the Chairman of the Board of Lord Abbett & Co.
+Mutual Funds, and a director of Alphatec Holdings, Inc. and Exagen Diagnostics.

+- Martin R. Benante*: Mr. Benante is the retired Chairman and CEO of Curtiss-Wright Corporation, a global supplier of highly engineered products and services to the commercial, industrial, defense, and energy markets, where he spent his more than 35-year career.
+His leadership experience includes strategic, operational, and managerial expertise gained serving markets similar to Crane Company, as well as domestic and international acquisitions and the integration of acquired companies.

 - Ellen McClain*: Ms. McClain has extensive experience in financing and operating roles at public and private enterprises, including the New York Racing Association and Hearst-Argyle Television.
 Ms. McClain is currently President of Year Up, a non-profit provider of job training, and a director of the Horseracing Integrity and Safety Authority.
 She has broad experience as a senior executive with responsibility for organizational direction and development, financial expertise, and intellectual capital.

+- Charles G. McClure, Jr.*: Mr. McClure has 35-years of experience leading global organizations, including serving as Chairman, President and CEO of Meritor, Inc., a leading global supplier to commercial vehicle manufacturers.
+He is currently Managing Partner of Michigan Capital Advisors, Chairman of the Board of 3D Systems, and a director of Penske Corp. and DTE Energy.
+Mr. McClure has extensive experience in corporate strategy, manufacturing, sales, operational, and intellectual capital expertise in various industries.

-- Max H. Mitchell*: Mr. Mitchell currently serves as President and CEO of Crane Holdings, Co. and will serve as Crane Company’s President and CEO following the separation.
-Mr. Mitchell has been with Crane since 2004, in previous roles as President of Crane’s Fluid Handling Group, Executive Vice President and Chief Operating Officer, and President and Chief Operating Officer.
+- Max H. Mitchell (President & CEO)*: Mr. Mitchell has been with Crane since 2004, in previous roles as President of Crane’s Fluid Handling Group, Executive Vice President and Chief Operating Officer, and President and Chief Operating Officer of Crane.
 Before joining Crane, he served in operating roles at Pentair Tool Group and Danaher Corp., and began his career at Ford Motor Company.
 He is a member of the G100 and sits on the Board of Trustees of the Manufacturers Alliance.

-- Aaron W. Saak: Mr. Saak was appointed Crane NXT President and CEO in November 2022 and has more than 20 years of experience leading technology-focused businesses for multinational organizations.
-Before joining Crane, Mr. Saak served as President and CEO of Mobility Solutions and President of Gilbarco Veeder-Root (GVR), a subsidiary of the Vontier Corporation.
-Prior to GVR, Mr. Saak held senior leadership roles with Tyco International, including as Vice President, General Manager for the SimplexGrinnell business.
-Additionally, his career includes a ten-year tenure at General Electric.
-Mr. Saak has years of experience leading complex engineered technology businesses for world class industrial organizations; he has built strong teams with a high degree of ethics, integrity, collaboration, empowerment, and entrepreneurial spirit; he is customer focused, process-driven, with a continuous improvement mindset, applying a metrics-oriented approach to driving business performance; and he is a proven leader at driving successful profitable growth for all stakeholders.

-- James L.L.
-Tullis*: Mr. Tullis is a highly experienced venture capital investor with significant expertise in management, strategy, finance, and governance matters.
-He is Chairman of Tullis Health Investors, LLC, a venture capital firm, as well as the Chairman of the Board of Lord Abbett & Co.
-Mutual Funds, and a director of Alphatec Holdings, Inc. and Exagen Diagnostics.

-A ninth member of the Crane NXT board will be appointed, and a search for that position is underway.
-Messrs.
-Tullis and Mitchell are expected to remain on the Crane NXT Board for a short transitionary period so Crane NXT may benefit from their respective insights and experience.
+Mr. Mitchell has comprehensive knowledge of the Company’s culture and operations gained from successive leadership positions of increasing responsibility; demonstrated expertise developing and driving corporate strategy and optimizing portfolio results; extensive knowledge of, and experience with, the global end markets in which the Company trades; broad international and domestic M&A expertise, including successful integration of acquired companies; and, extensive experience leveraging the Company’s intellectual/human capital management process to drive a performance-based culture

+- Jennifer M. Pollino*: A highly experienced aerospace industry executive, Ms. Pollino held roles of increasing seniority at Goodrich Corporation.
+She is currently a consultant and executive coach at JM Pollino, LLC, and sits on the Boards of Hubbell Inc., Kaman Corp.
+(Lead Independent Director), and the National Association of Corporate Directors.
+She has broad experience as an aerospace industry senior executive with responsibility for corporate governance, intellectual capital, and organizational issues, as well as financial and operational expertise, gained in over 20 years as senior executive and general manager with a leading aerospace products company.

+- John S. Stroup*: With more than 30 years of experience in highly engineered product manufacturing, Mr. Stroup is the former Chairman, President, and CEO of Belden Inc., a leader in signal transmission and security solutions.
+He is currently an operating advisor at Clayton, Dubilier & Rice and director of Zurn Elkay Water Solutions Corp.
+Mr. Stroup has extensive experience in industrial manufacturing and business strategy development.

-The executive officers of Crane NXT will be (* indicates significant tenure at Crane Holdings, Co. pre-separation):
+The executive officers of Crane Company will be (* indicates continuation of current role):

 About Crane Holdings, Co. and the Upcoming Separation Transaction